 AR-15 Cleaning Kit Buyer’s Guide

-Before we talk about any single cleaning kit, let’s talk about what you should look for in an AR-15 cleaning kit.
+Before I talk about any single cleaning kit, let’s talk about what you should look for in an AR-15 cleaning kit.
 What kinds of tools are inside, and what makes one kit better than another?

 Why Not a Standard Cleaning Kit?